Jafar-jar/College-Project/README.md

 # College-Project
-my second semester project for advanced programming course feel free to fork the project to make it better I would like to make it run on localhost so two player can play each on their own devices.
+my second semester's project for advanced programming course. feel free to fork the project to make it better.
+I'd like to make it run on localhost so two players can play and face each other on their own devices.